 Mission and Goals

-Disability Services provides access to academic and co-curricular programs through reasonable accommodations and student-centered assistance.
+Disability Programs and Services (DPS) provides access to academic and co-curricular programs through reasonable accommodations and student-centered assistance.

 - Provide access to educational opportunity with services and advocacy which integrate the students with disabilities into the university community.

 - Provide reasonable academic accommodations based on review and evaluation of documentation of disability presented by students.

 - Certify individual disabilities for students of the university and maintain confidentiality for the student.

 - Assist in the recruitment of students with disabilities.

 - Advise and refer students to appropriate resources.

 - Facilitate the appeals process as related to disability issues.

 - Secure accommodation services for students with specific needs.